pyodide/pyodide/docs/project/about.md

 scientific computing and communication for the web.

 At present Pyodide is an independent and community driven open-source project.
-The decision making process is outlined in the {ref}`project governance
+The decision making process is outlined in the {ref}`project governance <project-governance>`.
-<project_governance>`.
-Pyodide may be used standalone in any context where you
-want to run Python inside a web browser.
+Pyodide may be used standalone in any context where you want to run Python inside a web browser.

 ## Infrastructure support